Bend Headquarters

 • Student loan forbearance (for qualifying federal student loans)

-• Potential professional development and training opportunities including: career planning, public land stewardship, & youth development.
-Possible certifications may include but are not limited to: CPR & First Aid, Chainsaw S212, Crosscut Saw, Oregon Directly Supervised Herbicide Applicator, and/or Wilderness First Aid
+• Potential professional development and training opportunities including: Leadership, project planning, career exploration, public land stewardship & youth development.
+Possible certifications may include but are not limited to: CPR & First Aid, Mental Health First Aid, Chainsaw S212, Crosscut Saw, Oregon Directly Supervised Herbicide Applicator, and/or Wilderness First Aid

 • Opportunity to live, travel, and serve in beautiful Central Oregon